-In this article, we will look at the best practices for mobile app testing, including the best test cases to automate, and how to select the best framework for mobile automation testing.
+This blog will look at the best practices for mobile test automation, including the best test cases to automate and how to select the best framework for mobile automation testing.

 Step 1.
 Setup Mobile Automation Testing Goals

-Software testing is an important step in app development to check that the app works as expected (positive testing) and that it can handle unexpected conditions (negative testing).
+Software testing is an essential step in app development to check that the app works as expected (positive testing) and can handle unexpected conditions (negative testing).

 - Will automating this test case save me time?